melodicore/dfxengine/handles-api/README.md

-DFXEngine Injector API contains the annotations used by [Injector](../injector).
-It has been separated from the main Injector so that other modules can have a soft dependency to the injector without having the whole implementation in the classpath for projects that do not need dependency injection capabilities.
-More information is available in the main Injector module's README file.
+DFXEngine Injector API contains the interfaces used by [Handles](../handles).
+More information is available in the main Handles module's README file.